-Our retrospective programme this year celebrates female directors and their uncompromising, original artistic visions.
-We invite you to (re)discover films by daring, brave, visionary filmmakers that changed cinematic language and rewrote the history of film.
+Our retrospective programme in 2021 celebrated female directors and their uncompromising, original artistic visions.
+Audiences were invited to (re)discover films by daring, brave, visionary filmmakers that changed cinematic language and rewrote the history of film.

-In our selection you will find six international features by acclaimed directors such as Claire Denis, Naomi Kawase and Věra Chytilová.
-Ireland is represented by Pat Murphy’s Nora and Disco Pigs by Kirsten Sheridan, together with a curated programme of shorts.
-Explore the works of experimental and ‘artist moving image’ filmmakers in two programmes created in partnership with aemi, and be amazed by the work of one of the pioneers of female cinema in our online-exclusive documentary, In the Mirror of Maya Deren.
+In our selection there were six international features by acclaimed directors such as Claire Denis, Naomi Kawase and Věra Chytilová.
+Ireland was represented by Pat Murphy’s Nora and Disco Pigs by Kirsten Sheridan, together with a curated programme of shorts.
+Works of experimental and ‘artist moving image’ filmmakers were available in two programmes created in partnership with aemi, and the work of one of the pioneers of female cinema in our online-exclusive documentary, In the Mirror of Maya Deren.

 Claire Denis / France / 1999 / 93 minutes / Subtitled

 Claire Denis’ 1999 film Beau Travail has been included in countless ‘greatest films’ lists, including the ‘Top Ten films of the 90s’ by Indiewire and Sight & Sound’s ‘100 Greatest Films of All Time’.
 Inspired by Herman Melville’s novella Billy Budd, Denis transports the tale to the Republic of Djibouti, where we follow French Foreign Legionnaire Sergeant Galoup (a fantastic Denis Lavant), who develops an obsession with new recruit Sentain (Gregoire Colin).
 Beau Travail is a visually breath-taking study of masculinity, jealousy and repressed desire, and features one of the most unforgettable endings in film history.

 Věra Chytilová / Czechoslovakia /1966 / 76 mins / Subtitled